ajfranck/hodgkin-huxley/README.md

 model = HodgkinHuxleyModel()

-The model can then be utilized however you prefer--but there are included tests in the repository as well.
+##The model can then be utilized however you prefer--but I've included
+##several tests in the repository too

 ## Project Structure